c3lang/c3docs-old/docs/reflection.md

 C3 allows both compile time and runtime reflection.

-During compile time the type information may be directly used as compile time constants, the same data is then available dynamically.
+During compile time the type information may be directly used as compile time constants, the same data is then available dynamically at runtime.

+*Note that not all reflection is implemented in the compiler at this point in time.*

 ## Compile time reflection